 Many Americans arriving at Oxford ask, "Where's the campus?"
 Oxford doesn't have just one campus; it includes 45 widely dispersed colleges serving some 16,000 students.
 Instead of trying to see them all (impossible in a day), focus on seeing a handful of the better-known ones.
-Faced with an overabundance of tourists, the colleges have restricted visiting to certain hours and to groups of six or fewer; in some areas, you aren't allowed at all.
+Faced with an overabundance of tourists, the colleges have restricted visiting to certain hours (usually between 2 and 5 p.m.) and to groups of six or fewer; in some areas, you aren't allowed at all.
 Before heading off, check with the tourist office to find out when and what colleges you can visit.

-You may want to start your tour with a bird's-eye view of the colleges from the top of Carfax Tower (201865/792-653) in the center of the city.
+You may want to start your tour with a bird's-eye view of the colleges from the top of Carfax Tower ( $\bigcirc$ 01865/792-653) in the center of the city.
 The tower is all that remains from St. Martin's Church, where William Shakespeare stood as godfather for a fellow playwright.
-The tower is open daily November to March from 10:30 a.m. to 3:30 p.m., and April to October from 10 a.m. to 5:30 p.m.
-Admission costs \$1.60 (\$2.95) for adults and 80p (\$1.50) for children 5 to 15.
+The tower is open daily November to March from 10:30 a.m. to 3:30 p.m., and April to October from 10 a.m. to 5 p.m.
+Admission costs \$2 (\$4) for adults and \$1 (\$2) for children 5 to 15.
+I recommend visits to the following four colleges: